From The Theme

-The finished robotic water cooler platform, CoolerBot, has the ability to move smoothly around an office environment with a full tank of water on it.
-It features onboard cameras and a microphone to enable remote audio-visual observation and data capture.
-It can be remotely controlled over WiFi by a remote operator to simulate autonomous behavior for experiments.
-It employs Bluetooth-based localization to figure out where coworkers are in the building, and broadcasts its location to office denizens using a Slack chatbot, enabling them to interact with it both in person and online.
-CoolerBot has the ability to generate speech and robot sounds, as well as liquidy gurgling.
-Finally, it is able to actually dispense water to passersby.
+CoolerBot featured onboard cameras and a microphone to enable remote audio-visual observation and data capture.
+It could be controlled over WiFi by a remote operator to simulate autonomous behavior for experiments.
+It employed Bluetooth-based localization to figure out where coworkers are in the building, and broadcast its location to office workers using a Slack chatbot, enabling them to interact with it both in person and online.
+CoolerBox has the ability to generate speech and robot sounds, as well as liquid gurgling.

 mediaX Research Update, Fall 2016